bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 * Currently If the stages are not imported before importing the tasks it can cause queue job fail as the stages not found for tasks.
 * Currently importing tasks directly can import it's projects first but the performance of it is unstable.
 * Currently the redirect uri which is set in connector clickup module must also be saved in Clickup Website's Clickup API app.
+* Currently by clicking on "Update From Clickup" button the "Get Clickup Comments and Attachments" also excutes in project and task level.

 **Changelog**
 *************